 Despite being completely unrelated to the Bellagio in any way you can still back a fantastic Fountain view room from Ceasars Palace.
 Any room in the Augustus Tower that faces south will have a fantastic Fountain view.
 You won’t be able to select at booking if you get a pool or strip view from the Augustus tower but you can ask at check-in. a Generous tip is highly likely to secure this.

-We advise going for a room as high as possible and using the $20 Trick at checking to secure a room that will give a great view.
+We advise going for a room as high as possible and using the $20 Trick at check in to secure a room that will give a great view.
 The Check-in Staff will know exactly which rooms give a fountain view.

 While a Hotel room overlooking the fountains gives you a phenomenal view of fountains the view can be quite distant and you, of course, forfeit the Music.
 But being able to sit in private and just watch the fountains dance away with a drink is a brilliant way to prepare for an evening…or to end it!